-Contact Form 7 is one of the most popular plugins for WordPress and it is included in most premium themes.
-Many of these themes use page builder plugins and have prebuilt layouts that you can easily edit to make a professional looking website without having a lot of web design experience.
-However, Contact Form 7 is not quite as straight forward for beginners.
+Contact Form 7 is one of the most popular plugins for WordPress.
+You will find it included in most premium themes.
+Premium themes often use page builder plugins and have prebuilt layouts that you can easily edit to make a professional-looking website without having a lot of web design experience.
+However, Contact Form 7 is not as straight forward for beginners.

-The plugin is popular for a reason, it is highly customizable and works with systems like Azure, that block other contact forms from notifying you through email.
-Not to mention it’s huge popularity with over 3 million active installs.
-So basically, it is worth figuring out.
-Here is what you need to know to get your contact forms set up and notifying you through email with as much detailed contact information as you want.
+The plugin is popular because it is highly customizable and works with Azure systems, which can block other contact forms from notifying you through email.
+And with over five million active installations, it is worth figuring out.

-Navigate to Add New and the plugin will create a new contact form that looks like this:
+Navigate to Contact on the menu on the left side of your WordPress dashboard.
+Select Add New, and the plugin will create a new contact form that looks like the image below.

-There will be on place on the top to enter your title.
-Use a title that describes the purpose of the form or the page it will be displayed on.
+There will be a space on the top to enter your title.
+Create a title that describes the purpose of the form or the page where it will be displayed.

-The contact form that is autogenerated comes with a field for your name, email, subject, and message.
-The * sign indicates that the field is mandatory.
-If you would like to add additional fields, like phone number or company name, you do that using the options at the top.
+The autogenerated contact form comes with a field for your name, email, subject, and message.
+The * indicates that the field is mandatory.
+If you would like to add additional fields, like a phone number or company name, you can do so by utilizing the options across the top.

 Field Type: Check the box if you would like the field to be mandatory to submit.